 - SEEC N125 (capacity: 40)

-If you would like to reuse your content recorded during previous semesters, please submit the Reactivate Previously Recorded Content form.
+- If your content was created before Spring 2021 and you would like it to be reactivated, please submit the Reactivate Previously Recorded Content form.

 How to Use Classroom Capture